brentp/vcfanno/docs/examples/clinvar_exac.md

-Note that we can have as many of these sections as we want with vcfanno, but here we are only interested in annotating clinvar with a single file.
+Note that we can have as many of these sections as we want with vcfanno, but here we are only interested in annotating clinvar with the single ExAC file.
 The `fields` section indicates which fields to pull from the `ExAC` VCF.
 The `names` section indicates how those fields will be named as they are added to the clinvar VCF.
 Since we intend to match on REF and ALT, there will only be 1 match so the `op` is just "self" for all fields.

 Because we want to know the allele frequency, we will need to divide `AC` by `AN`.
 This is done in a `[[postannotation]]` section that looks like this: